About Paint The Town REaD

 Paint the Town REaD Camden commenced in 2016 with the hatching of their mascot since named Binyang.
 PTTR Camden has held 3 very successful reading events culminating in the 2018 event which was held at Narellan Town Centre during the June School holidays.
 Binyang and the reading tent also attend all Camden Council Family/Community events including NAIDOC celebrations.
 The organising committee is stakeholder partnership of organisations working in the Camden LGA and is coordinated by Camden Council.

-Any service or local business are encouraged to participate in these events
+Any services or local businesses are encouraged to participate in these events